Killings in Southern Kaduna: Background

 "Ku fita ku yi zabe.
 Ku Kasa, ku tsare, ku raka ku tsaya.
 Duk wanda bai yarda ba, ku halaka shi."

 The subtitles captured in the video had the following words:

 "Firstly, you must register, come out and vote.
 You guard, protect, escort [the electoral officials] to the collation centre, and you wait until the result is counted.
 Anyone who stops you, kill them!"

 Even though Buhari's supporters tried to give another meaning to this statement, the reality was seen after the election was lost to Jonathan.

 The violence that erupted after Jonathan's victory in 2011 spread across the northern states of Nigeria with over 65,000 said to be displaced as a result.
 Although Kaduna State had had crises in the past, they seem to have escalated during this period in time.

 In the 2011 Kaduna State gubernatorial election, Patrick Yakowa emerged as the first Christian and Southern Kaduna indigene to be elected as governor of Kaduna State.
 He had earlier served as governor after the sitting governor, Namadi Sambo was picked by Goodluck Jonathan to become the Vice President of Nigeria following the death of President Umaru Musa Yar'Adua in 2010.
 Muslim leaders in the state were not happy and threatened to resist the elevation of a Christian as governor of Kaduna State.

-Yakowa's tenure was not to last long as his life was to be ended in 2012.
+Yakowa's tenure did not last long as he died in 2012.
 His deputy, Mukhtar Ramalan Yero took over as governor of Kaduna State after he was killed in a helicopter crash in Bayelsa State alongside former National Security Adviser, Owoye Andrew Azazi.
 Yakowa's death was later discovered to have been plotted by an Islamic cleric, Isa Pantami (who would later 2019–2023 serve as a minister in the Buhari government), and some Northern Muslim leaders in 2010, who saw having Yakowa, a Christian, as governor of Kaduna State as "an insult to Islam in the country".
 The Taraba State governor, Danbaba Suntai also faced same attack but narrowly escaped.